graysongroepper/sphinx-template/source/FirstPage/index.rst

 Before we can write scripts for the Digispark we need to download Arduino IDE.
 You can download Ardunio IDE here : https://www.arduino.cc/en/software .
-When the installation set up window pops up you can keep all the default settings for Ardunio IDE.
-Once it is done downloading, we can then set up Arduino IDE for the Digispark.
+When the installation is set up, a window will pop up.
+You can keep all the default settings for Ardunio IDE.
+Once it is done downloading, we can then set up Arduino IDE for the Digispark we want to use.

-The first thing we must do to set up Ardunio IDE is download a json package that stores all of the different Digispark boards and their code to run them into Ardunio IDE.
-First you will need to go to File then Preferences.
-Once in Preferences make sure you are in the settings tab.
-Look for Addition Board Manager URLs: and copy and paste this URL into that field: http://digistump.com/package_digistump_index.json then click ok.
+The first thing we must do to set up Ardunio IDE is download a JSON package that stores all of the different Digispark boards and their code to run them into Ardunio IDE.
+First you will need to go to **File** then **Preferences**.
+Once in **Preferences** make sure you are in the **Settings** tab.
+Look for **Addition Board Manager URLs:** and copy and paste this URL into that field: http://digistump.com/package_digistump_index.json then click ok.
 If you need more space, then click the button next to the field and a window should open where you can add the URL.

 .. image:: ../images/boards_manager.png
    :width: 500